 Tag: personal brand

-Student-athletes should be able to profit off their own name.
+Student-athletes should be able to profit off of their own name.

 Schools should pay student-athletes.